Courses of Study

 FS 500 Family Systems Dynamics.This course prepares the student of marriage and family to conceptualize the dynamics of family relationships in systemic terms.
 The course examines a variety of issues related to the social processes within the family itself, including how families handle stress and conflict.
-Particular emphasis is given to family communication and the application of systemic thought to the ministry setting of the local church.
 Open to all students.

 FAMILY LIFE EDUCATION (FL)

 FL 801 Family Life Education.
 This course is designed to provide an introduction to the field of family life education and methodology.
-Lectures will present an ecological model of family resilience which forms the basis for a philosophy of both prevention and educational intervention.
-Lectures will also demonstrate the applicability of the model to congregational settings.
-The course adopts a strength-based “wellness” approach, utilizing education techniques from Family Wellness©, with special emphasis on the student’s development of presentation skills, including the use of roleplay and coaching.
-Issues of planning, implementation, and evaluation will also be addressed.
+The course presents an ecological model of family resilience which forms the basis for a philosophy of both prevention and educational intervention.
+It also demonstrates the applicability of the model to congregational settings.
+The course adopts a strength based "wellness" approach, utilizing education techniques from Family Wellness, with special emphasis on the students development of presentation skills, including the use of role playing and coaching.
+Issues of planning, implementation, and evaluation are also addressed.

 FAMILY INTEGRATION (FI)